 Learning to live with business failure is one of the best secrets to business success.
 While it’s important to prepare against failure as much as possible, it’s just as important to use failure to your advantage.

 At Out of the Box Advisors, we offer business coaching beyond the typical advice.
-We understand that business is about more than what’s on paper - it’s also about your drive and passion.
+We understand that business is about more than what’s on paper - it’s also about you, your drive and, your passion.

 If you're reading this and are stressing about business failure.
 Please reach out to us.
 Our first chat is on us and we can at least be there for you when you're down, even if you don't need us long term.
 Everyone deserves a helping hand back up after falling down.